START YOUR FOSTER CARE JOURNEY WITH YOUTH HORIZONS

-You can really make a difference to the lives of our vulnerable young people by becoming a foster carer.
+Make a difference to the lives of our young people

 This role is a critical part of our therapeutic programme to bring about change in a young person’s life.
 We provide you with support in implementing the programme with a troubled young person, while they live in your own home for up to a year.
 We are a specialist treatment provider operating with some of the most challenging young people in Aotearoa, often with a history of foster placements that have broken down.
 Our programmes provide a unique opportunity for these young people to learn new skills and make changes in their lives.